abhishek-shigavan/user_registration_junit/README.md

-# User Registration Validation & Testing Validation Methods Using JUnit
+# User Registration Validation & Testing Validation Methods Using JUnit (Lambda Expression Is Used For Validation Method)

 ## Details :-